-We can all benefit from saving a few bucks here and there.
-An easy way to do so is by improving energy efficiency throughout your home.
-Upgrading your HVAC system or putting in a smart thermostat, for example, gives you more control over your HVAC system, contributing to a more energy-efficient home and lower monthly energy bills.
+We can all benefit from saving money where we can.
+An easy way to do this is by improving energy efficiency throughout your home.
+Upgrading your HVAC system or putting in a smart thermostat, for example, offers more control over your HVAC system, resulting in a more energy-efficient home and lower monthly energy bills.

 Keep reading to learn about 4 ways you can make energy-efficient home improvements.